JasperBraun/SDRAP/README.md

 Simply open up SDRAP in a browser, enter required parameters, select desired genome sequence files and click the "Annotate" button.
-The execution of the pipeline may take a few minutes to several hours depending on the size of the input dataset; make sure your browser does not time out during the execution of the pipeline.
+The execution of the procedure may take a few minutes to several hours depending on the size of the input dataset; make sure your browser does not time out during the execution of the software.

-As input to the pipeline, the correct precursor and product sequence files must be selected (see [Input genome sequence files](#input-genome-sequence-files)), required parameters must be specified (see [Required parameters](#required-parameters)), and if desired, optional parameters can be specified (see [Optional parameters](#optional-parameters)).
+As input to the protocol, the correct precursor and product sequence files must be selected (see [Input genome sequence files](#input-genome-sequence-files)), required parameters must be specified (see [Required parameters](#required-parameters)), and if desired, optional parameters can be specified (see [Optional parameters](#optional-parameters)).